Frankovg/theJokesAPI/README.md

 4- Run the server by typing 'npm start'.
 <br/>
 <br/>
-5- Go to the '/client' folder and repeat 'npm install' following of 'npm start'.
+5- Go to the '/client' folder and repeat 'npm install' followed by 'npm start'.
 The app will be open automatically in your browser.
 <br/>
 <br/>
 6- Enjoy and have fun!